fsantanna-uerj/serrapilheira/Submissao/final.md

 realistic applications (Goal 3).
 We plan to take existing complex IoT applications and rewrite them in Céu to measure the difference in consumption between the two implementations.
-If we find similar results to our initial experiments, then we will complete our three original goals of a low-power hardware architecture, controlled by automatic standby, and validated in real-world scenarios.
+If our initial experiments are confirmed for realistic applications, then we will complete our three original goals: (i) a low-power hardware architecture, (ii) controlled by automatic standby, and (iii) validated in real-world scenarios.
 Most of the hard work can be done by students and we believe that one semester is enough for a handful amount of applications.

-In the last semester, we shifted the focus slightly towards more fundamental aspects of programming languages and started a new implementation of Céu with verification in mind from scratch (Goal 5).
+In the last semester, we slightly shifted the focus towards more fundamental aspects of programming languages and started a new implementation of Céu from scratch with verification in mind (Goal 5).
-We will probably need one semester to reach the point of the actual implementation in terms of basic functionality to start using it exclusively in new applications (Goal 2).
+We will probably need one semester to reach the same functionality of the current implementation (Goal 2) in order to start using it exclusively in new applications.
 The other front is to take the new implementation and make use of LiquidHaskell to automatically verify the properties of termination, determinism, and memory boundedness.
-This would be a result of a greater impact, since extensive automatic verification of properties that hold for all programs of a programming language is atypical.
+This would be a result of a greater impact, since extensive automatic verification of properties that hold for all programs of a programming language is valuable and hard to achieve.
 We already proved termination for a small subset of the language, which gave us confidence to continue on this direction.
-We will probably need one another year to cover a significant portion of the language, since it is estimated that for each line of the interpreter, we need five other lines of annotations for verification.
+We will probably need another year to cover a significant portion of the language, since it is estimated that for each line of the interpreter, we need two other lines of annotations for verification.

 We want even more control over the hardware components and intend to prototype a customizable and affordable low-power development board as a side project